NH Minimum Continuing Legal Education

 If the Board identifies a discrepancy or other deficiency which it deems material with respect to a Certificate under audit, the Board shall provide to the lawyer in question written notice, which shall identify the issue(s) involved and invite the lawyer to submit a written response.
 If the lawyer so responds within thirty (30) days from the date of such notice, the Board shall consider such response in its deliberations.
 If, upon review of any response timely submitted and such other facts and circumstances as may be duly presented, the Board's findings indicate noncompliance with Rule 53 with respect to the reporting year in question, the Board shall consider the application of sanctions in accordance with Rule 53.7.
 Failure to cooperate with the audit process in a complete and timely manner is a violation of Rule 53.

 The duties of the Board under this Regulation may be delegated to a Committee of the Board, provided that action by the full Board shall be required to apply sanctions pursuant to Rule 53.7 with respect to any Certificate under audit.

 Regulation 53.7 Sanctions And Appeal

-1. Lawyers who do not properly file their Annual Certificate of Compliance by the reporting deadline shall pay a late filing fee of $50.00.
+- Lawyers who do not file their Annual Affidavit of Compliance by October 1 shall pay a late filing fee of $100.00.

-2. Lawyers who do not file their Annual Certificate of Compliance within 30 days of the notification of delinquency shall pay an additional late filing fee of $100.00.
+- Lawyers who do not file their Annual Affidavit of Compliance by November 1 shall pay an additional late filing fee of $200.00.

-3. Late fees will be assessed for noncompliance until a complete and correct Certificate of Compliance has been filed.
-Once a complete and correct Certificate has been filed, the amount of the fee shall not increase, although full compliance will not be achieved until all fees have been paid.
+- Once a complete and correct Certificate has been filed, the amount of the fee shall not increase, although full compliance will not be achieved until all accrued fees have been paid.

 Regulation 53.8 Quorum, Voting and Action By Consent